trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/part-3.md

 In the third part, the single asset template is employed.
 This contrasts with the earlier NFT template in the following ways:

-- you have a unique `token_id`, so only 1 wine collection
+- You have a unique `token_id`, so only 1 wine collection
-- you have a certain quantity of items in the same collection
+- You have a certain quantity of items in the same collection

 In essence, you are producing wine bottles from the same collection with `n` quantity.